Jodosoft/Libraries/README.md

 The [numeric value types](#numeric-value-types) are [readonly structs](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/struct#readonly-struct) that wrap built-in numeric types, and they use the [checked](https://docs.microsoft.com/en-us/dotnet/csharp/language-reference/keywords/checked) keyword when performing arithmetic.
 This means that they have higher CPU and memory usage compared to built-in numeric types.

 If developing a performance-sensitive application, consider using a profiler to assess the impact on performance.
-As a rule of thumb the impact is likely to be acceptable in logical applications, but not in arithmetic-intesive application, such as graphics or big-data applications.
+As a rule of thumb the impact is likely to be acceptable in logical applications, but not in arithmetic-intesive applications, such as graphics or big-data.

-For those interesed in the comparison to built-in numeric types, benchmarks are provided with this repository.
+Benchmarks are provided with this repository to allow comparison to the built-in numeric types.
 To run the benchmarks, clone the repository and run the following:

 ```powershell
 dotnet test Jodo.Extensions.CheckedNumerics.Benchmarks -c RELEASE